Impact

 Affected Systems

-Devices running the TOTOLINK N200RE V5 firmware, particularly those exposing the formMapDelDevice interface.
-No additional version constraints are provided beyond the V5 designation.
+Devices running the TOTOLINK N200RE V5 firmware that expose the formMapDelDevice management interface are affected.
+No further version limits are provided beyond the V5 designation.

 Risk and Exploitability